 HG: Bloom is about a man that goes through some struggles, like a lot of us do.
 Huck, the protagonist, comes to the end of himself and is faced with whether he wants to go on or not.
 Through the kindness of a perfect stranger, Huck is able to see that maybe life is worth living.

 I didn’t want to write a story of simple platitudes, because life is more complex than that.
 Bloom is about how beauty can come out of seemingly random chance.
 I hope people see that the answers are not always easy, but life is worth living.
 Bloom is really a story of hope out of despair.
 There are parts that are not easy to read, I have been told, but I have gotten numerous emails from people that have poured out their personal stories of struggle, and that is what makes it all worth it.
 Bloom might also have a time traveler.
 We’ll see if you can spot him.

 SB: That sounds like a story worth reading.
-Having read your short, “The Witching Hour,” I will definitely put this one on my TBR list.
+Having read your short, “The Witching Hour,” I will definitely put this one on my TBR list (UPDATE: Since this article was published I have read BLOOM.
+It’s awesome!
+Review is posted right after this interview).
 You are, like me, still bound to a day-job (that only means we have to work harder to get our books in front of readers).
 May I ask what you do besides writing?

 HG: I am an I.T. nerd for a small non-profit organization.
 I do everything from network management to video production to website design and coding.
 In the past I have also been in radio and television production and worked for a musical instrument manufacturer.